princebtr/Zocure/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project for personal or commercial purposes, provided that you give appropriate credit to the original author.